 Monarch, Partners Host Free Community Screenings of “Suicide: The Ripple Effect” Film on Nov.
 8

-Any community member interested in attending either showtime can reserve their space here through Eventbrite.
+Any community member interested in attending either showtime can reserve their space through Eventbrite or by visiting www.MonarchNC.org.
 Following the screening, a brief question-and-answer session will be held with a panel of community resource and mental health experts.

 The film chronicles the story of Kevin Hines, who at age 19, attempted suicide by jumping from San Francisco’s Golden Gate Bridge.
 The film is part of a global mission to help reduce the number of suicides and suicide attempts worldwide.
 Through sharing stories of survival and recovery, significant awareness is being created surrounding this health crisis, while helping people find the support needed to heal and live.

 Across the globe, nearly one million people die annually by suicide.
 The American Academy of Child and Adolescent Psychiatry reports suicide as the second leading cause of death for children, adolescents and young adults ages 5 to 24-years old.
 A study conducted by the American Academy of Pediatrics also cites that both suicide ideation and suicide attempts have nearly doubled from 2008 to 2015 among adolescents.

 “Death by suicide impacts all of us.
 As a community, we have lost students, parents and friends to suicide,” explained Dr. Cotrane Penn, executive director of Student Services for Charlotte-Mecklenburg Schools.
 “Out of all of the causes of untimely death, none is more preventable than suicide, but to do so requires that we raise the mental health and suicide awareness of students, families and advocates within our community.

 “We are partnering with locally-based organizations to conduct community screenings and facilitated discussions in a joint effort to take affirmative steps to both raise awareness of mental health and to raise awareness of available community resources.”